-Written by Seth on March 1, 2011
+Written on March 1, 2011 by Seth

 Lately I’ve been going back and forth from NYC (where I live) to Washington, DC – trying hard to put the word “care” into “health care”.
 There I meet with organizations, physician groups, industry experts, lawmakers, staffers and others discussing ways to improve access-to-care.
 As we continue to grow, our organization represents communities of people with arthritis (and other chronic conditions) and we remain committed to making those voices heard.
 More on that later.